 Anne Marigza, center with red lanyard, talks about photos in the album at the center of the play Here There Are Blueberries with the play's cast and creative team.
 Curator Rebecca Erbelding, in the blue top, researched the photos and is portrayed by an actor in the play.
 Greenbelt resident Anne Marigza, a conservator at the U.S. Holocaust Memorial Museum (USHMM), did behindthe-scenes work on a WWII-era photo album that is the center of a play now onstage at the Shakespeare Theatre Company's Harman Hall.
-The play, Tectonic Theater Project's Here There Are Blueberries, is about the photo album received by USHMM and the research their curators - two of whom are portrayed by actors in the play - and others did to identify the people in the See MARIGZA, page 6 My Point of View Etiquette for All Seasons: May I Share Your Lane? by Susan Taylor
+The play, Tectonic Theater Project's Here There Are Blueberries, is about the photo album received by USHMM and the research their curators - two of whom are portrayed by actors in the play - and others did to identify the people in the See MARIGZA, page 6 As a Popular Petition Fails Are Process Changes Needed? by Peggy Higgins voted, by a one-vote majority, 4 to 3, to change the city charter.
+As a result, I've been part of a small group of those connecting with Greenbelt registered voters, inviting them to sign a petition.
+The effort aimed to collect enough signatures to formally stop council from changing the city charter regarding the city manager residency requirement.
+Overwhelming Support As I went to events and door to door, I universally found Greenbelters to be interested and willing to engage in the issue.
+Ninety to 95 percent of those approached signed the petition.
+Each voter who signed affirmed this issue should be decided by the voters and that the residency requirement should be the same Etiquette for All Seasons: May I Share Your Lane? to Work Day.

+by Susan Taylor